 The next main indicator is seeing them.
 They will nest usually somewhere within 5-8 feet from your bed (if not on your bed itself).
-A good way to check if they are in your bed is to strip your bed, check on the edges of your mattress where the seams are, and check the underside of your mattress and your box springs.
-Many times they can be found where the box springs sit on the bed frame.
-When the infestation is severe, there will be no question that you have them as they will be crawling up the wall.
+A good way to check if they are in your bed is to strip your bed.
+Check on the edges of your mattress where the seams are, and check the underside of your mattress and your box springs.
+However, when the infestation is severe, there will be no question that you have them as they will be crawling up the wall.

-There are several methods that can be used to help prevent these creatures from feeding on you or your family.
+In this paragraph, I will outline a couple of preventative measures.
 When you stay in hotels in other cities, before your settle into your room, check the beds to make sure there aren’t any bugs hiding on the mattress.
 At home, you can purchase climb-up interceptors to place under your bedposts.
 These interceptors catch the bugs in them as they try to crawl into your bed.
 (They do not jump.)
 The interceptors do not work however if your bed, frame, or head/foot board is touching the wall or if any part of your sheets are touching the floor.
 Always use a bed frame as having a mattress directly on the floor makes you a very easy target.
 Also, purchasing mattress covers for your mattresses will prevent them from investing your mattress and will also extend the life of your mattresses.

 I do not recommend using a second-hand mattress as these may come with a bedbug infestation.

 We Can Help

 Should you suspect that you have an infestation, give us a call.
 We will be happy to come and do a check of your residence.
 Should you have an infestation, we will explain all your options and what will be required to eliminate the problem.
 A heat treatment will usually be required.
 This process involves piping heated air into the infested areas to eliminate the bed bugs.

 For more information, click here.

 Back to pest control services page.